adipit31/Token-Generation/README.md

 # MyToken Solidity Smart Contract

-This repository contains the source code for the **MyToken** ERC-20 style token built with Solidity.
+This repository contains the source code for the **MyToken**  token built with Solidity.
 It allows minting and burning of tokens, and it stores token balances for each address.

 ## Overview

-**MyToken** is a simple ERC-20 style token smart contract built on Ethereum.
+**MyToken** is a simple smart contract built on Ethereum.
 It provides basic functionality for:
 - Minting tokens to any address.
 - Burning tokens from any address.
 - Storing balances for each address.